XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchaincreatebridge.md

 ---
 # XChainCreateBridge

-The `XChainCreateBridge` transaction defines a new cross-chain bridge entrance on one of the chains that the bridge connects.
-It includes information about the type of tokens being exchanged.
-To fully set up a bridge, this transaction must be executed on both chains, alongside setting up witness servers.
+The `XChainCreateBridge` transaction creates a new `Bridge` ledger object and defines a new cross-chain bridge entrance on the chain that the transaction is submitted on.
+It includes information about door accounts and assets for the bridge.

+The transaction must be submitted by the door account.
+To set up a valid bridge, door accounts on both chains must submit this transaction, in addition to setting up witness servers.

 The complete production-grade setup would also include a `SignerListSet` transaction on the two door accounts for the witnesses’ signing keys, as well as disabling the door accounts’ master key.
-This would ensure that the witness servers are truly in control of the funds.
+This ensures that the witness servers are truly in control of the funds.

 ## Example {{currentpage.name}} JSON